Stratio/stratio-connector-mongodb/README.md

 ## Build an executable Connector Mongo ##

-To generate the executable, execute the following command:
+To generate the executable, run the following command:

 ```
    > mvn crossdata-connector:install